 - Be clear about the takeaways your participants will receive (Learning Objectives)

 - Present something that’s really new — novelty counts

 - Be flexible about time; you may be asked to tailor it to a different time slot

 - Proofread to make sure it’s well written and free of typos

-- If you are not coming to pre-Mindcamp in Toronto, plan to arrive at Geneva Park by 2PM, August 22, the first day of Mindcamp
+- Plan to arrive at Geneva Park by 2PM on the first day of Mindcamp

 If you’re a past presenter, check the bio and picture we have for you on file.